-Logbooks will be distributed when forms have been received by the VET Office.
-Once placement is complete please return your logbook to the VET Office by Week 2 of following Term.
+Logbooks will be distributed when forms have been received by the VET Office or relevant Training Provider eg. Queensford College.
+Once placement is complete please return your logbook to the VET Office or relevant Training Provider by Week 2 of following Term.

 Workplace learning guides to be read prior to placement:

 - Guide to Workplace Learning for Workplace Providers